untodesu/voxelius/docs/dev/modding/api-blocks.md

 }
 ```

 Entries are evaluated top to bottom.
-The first entry whose `when` clause matches (or that has no `when`) provides the drops.
+The first entry whose `when` clause matches (or that has no `when`) supplies the drops.
 Later entries are ignored.

 ### States table